aseslamian/TAbKAN/README.md

 # TabKAN: Advancing Tabular Data Analysis using Kolmograv-Arnold Network

-Welcome to the repository for **"TabKAN: Advancing Tabular Data Analysis using Kolmograv-Arnold Network"**.
+Welcome to the repository for **"TabKAN: Advancing Tabular Data Analysis using Kolmogorov-Arnold Network"**.
 It provides multiple KAN-based architectures like ChebyshevKAN, FourierKAN, PadeRKAN, and FastKAN — including Mixer-style variants.

 ## Requirements